Purely-Curious/email-spam-filter/README.md

 # How to use.

+### CSV format
+* the columns should be text and a number
+* the number represents whether or not the message is spam or not, 1 if spam, 0 if ham (not spam).

 If there's no provided dataset, it'll run with the internal dataset.

 > cargo run < [insert your own email dataset]